The Monroe Enrichment Series consists of discussions between Monroe Scholars of all classes and William & Mary faculty members.

-These talks are intended to expose the students to new and different topics in scholarship, courses, programs, and careers.
-They provide an intimate setting that fosters discussion among peers and with faculty and staff.
-Lecture/discussion topics range widely, from classical physics to international peacekeeping.
-Many Monroe Scholars would say that this is one of the best parts of the Monroe Scholars program.
+These informal, interactive sessions are intended to expose the students to new and different topics in scholarship, courses, programs, and careers.
+Unlike lectures, the Enrichment Series provides an intimate setting that fosters discussion among peers and with faculty and staff.
+Discussion topics range widely, from classical physics to international peacekeeping.
+Many Monroe Scholars have said that this is one of the best parts of the Monroe Scholars program.

 Most of the talks take place in Blow 201 and sign-up takes place online.
-On average, the Charles Center hosts about 8-10 talks a semester, and meals or snacks are provided.
+Meals or snacks are typically provided.

 Fall 2019 Enrichment Series Speakers:

 - Sasha Ingber and Nahal Toosi, Pulitzer Center-sponsored journalists

 - Dan Cristol, W&M Director of Undergraduate Research

 - Jay Gaidmore, Director of Special Collections

 - Jody Allen, Director of the Lemon Project

 - Shannon White, Certificate Coordinator for the Center for Geospatial Analysis